chainpoint/chainpoint-js/README.md

 This function returns an Array of String URIs.

-### `getNodes (num)`

-#### Description

-This is a utility function that allows you to perform DNS based auto-discovery of Node URIs.

-This function is not required to be explicitly called when using the main functions of this library.
-It will be called internally as needed.

-#### Arguments

-The optional `num` argument determines the maximum number of Nodes that should be returned in a single request in randomized order.
-The number of URI's returned are ultimately limited by the number of Nodes returned by Core's auto-discovery mechanism.

-#### Return Values

-This function returns an Array of String URIs.
-The list of Nodes returned are for Nodes that have recently been audited and found to be healthy.

 ## Usage : Functional Styles

 This client can be used with several popular JavaScript API styles in both Node.js and the Browser.